Fuel System

 Pumps for fuel injection run fuel pressures around 30 to 75 PSI, whereas on for a carburetor will only supply from 3 to 7 PSI.
 They are NOT interchangeable.

-Electric pumps can be solenoid types which work similar to a mechanical pump, but instead of a cam moving the diaphragm, an electric solenoid does the work; or they can be an impeller type which uses an electric motor to drive a little impeller wheel.
+Electric pumps can be solenoid types which work similar to a mechanical pump, but instead of a cam moving the diaphragm, an electric solenoid does the work; or they can be a Gerotor type which uses an electric motor to drive it.

 Fuel Injection fuel pressure is regulated by a pressure regulator located on the end of the fuel supply rail on the engine.

 Fuel pumps MUST shut off in the event of a collision and the engine quits.
-With a mechanical pump, that’s easy since the pump is driven by the motor.
+With a mechanical pump, that’s easy since the pump is driven by the engine.

 A mechanical fuel pump for a carbureted system